Interrupted aortic arch (type A1)

 Dyspnea, cyanosis, low weight.

 0 images remaining

 There is discontinuity of the aortic arch distal to the take-off of the left subclavian artery.
-The descending aorta emanates from the main pulmonary artery via a patent ductus arteriosus.
-The innominate including the right subclavian and common carotid arteries, left common carotid and left subclavian arteries branch normally without evidence of stenosis or aberrant configuration.
-The included intercostal and internal thoracic vessels are prominent with multiple collateral.
+The descending aorta emanates from the main pulmonary artery (blue) via a patent ductus arteriosus.
+The innominate artery, including the right subclavian and common carotid arteries, left common carotid and left subclavian arteries, branch normally without evidence of stenosis or aberrant configuration.

 Type A interrupted aortic arch (IAA) is the second most common type of IAA (~42% of all cases) of Celoria-Patton classification after type B.

 Type A arch is defined as arch interruption distal to the left subclavian artery.
 The subclavian arteries of this patient are normal in configuration, without aberrant origin; hence, this may be further subdivided to subtype 1 (normal subclavian artery).

 Companion case: Celoria-Patton classification of interrupted aortic arch